awsdocs/amazon-s3-developer-guide/doc_source/how-to-page-redirect.md

 1. In **Redirection rules**, enter your redirection rules\.

    You describe the rules using XML\.
-For general syntax and examples for specifying redirection rules, see [Syntax for Specifying Routing Rules](#configure-bucket-as-website-routing-rule-syntax)\.
+For general syntax and examples for specifying redirection rules, see [Syntax for specifying routing rules](#configure-bucket-as-website-routing-rule-syntax)\.
 Amazon S3 has a limitation of 50 routing rules per website configuration\.
 If you require more than 50 routing rules, you can use object redirect\.
-For more information, see [Setting a Page Redirect in the Amazon S3 Console](#page-redirect-using-console)\.
+For more information, see [Setting a page redirect in the Amazon S3 console](#page-redirect-using-console)\.

 1. Choose **Save**\.

-### Syntax for Specifying Routing Rules<a name="configure-bucket-as-website-routing-rule-syntax"></a>
+### Syntax for specifying routing rules<a name="configure-bucket-as-website-routing-rule-syntax"></a>

 The following is general syntax for defining the routing rules in a website configuration\.